-- A. If a surplus item can be utilized elsewhere in the Howard County Public School System (HCPSS), the Purchasing Office will reassign as appropriate. - B. The Purchasing Office will make available a list of excess property on the Purchasing Website or other electronic media. - C. When a school/department requisitions property, the Purchasing Office will check the Surplus Property List to determine if the request can be filled from that list. - D. If repairs or other services to goods and materials can be carried out in a cost-effective manner, they will be conducted under the direction of the appropriate administrator/supervisor knowledgeable and responsible for that item(s). - E. When a school/department receives surplus property, they are responsible to inventory and account for that property coming under their responsibility in the appropriate property database.
+- A. If a surplus item can be utilized elsewhere in the HCPSS, the Office of Purchasing will reassign as appropriate. - B. The Office of Purchasing will make available a list of excess property on the purchasing website or other electronic media. - C. When a school/department requisitions property, the HCPSS Logistics Center will check the surplus property list to determine if the request can be filled from that list. - D. If repairs or other services to goods and materials can be carried out in a cost-effective manner, they will be conducted under the direction of the appropriate administrator/supervisor knowledgeable and responsible for that item(s). - E. When a school/department receives surplus property, they will inventory and account for that property coming under their responsibility in the appropriate property database.
 Licenses and/or any fees associated with the property must accompany the surplus property being transferred.